gpdm/TPC-jenseits-beyond/README.md

 That also means, any bugs and issues, which may be present in the code, have decidedly not been corrected for.
 This is provided *as is*, exactly the way it was published by *c't* in 1988.

+You'll find further annotations on the source and how to build it in the (src)[./src] directory.

 ## Attributions and Copyright

 I retain no copyright by the original *c't* publications, these are Copyright (c) 1988 by Heise Zeitschriften Verlag GmbH & Co.
 KG.

 `jenseits` and `confram` are Copyright (c) 1988 by Ralf Preller.

-`sysmap` doesn't have a Copyright attribution, but I believe is Copyright (c) 1988 of either Ralf Preller, or Heise Zeitschriften Verlag GmbH & Co.
+`sysmap` doesn't have a Copyright attribution, but I believe is Copyright (c) 1988 of either Peter Köhlmann, Gerhard Rubel, or Michael Wilde, or Heise Zeitschriften Verlag GmbH & Co.
 KG.